raspberrypilearning/getting-started-with-picamera/en/step_4.md

 ![raspistill command entered into the terminal](images/raspistill-image.png)

+- Press <kbd>Enter</kbd> to run the command.

-- Run the command and you'll see the camera preview open for 5 seconds before capturing a still picture.
+When the command runs, you can see the camera preview open for five seconds before a still picture is taken.

-- You'll see your photo appear on the Desktop.
-Double-click the file icon to open it:
+- Look for the picture file icon on the Desktop, and double-click the file icon to open the picture.

     ![Image on Desktop](images/desktop-annotated.png)

+By adding different options, you can set the size and look of the image the `raspistill` command takes.

-- The `raspistill` command can accept many different options allowing you to modify the output such as `-h` and `-w` to change the height and width of the image:
+- For example, add `-h` and `-w` to change the height and width of the image:

 ```bash
 raspistill -o Desktop/image-small.jpg -w 640 -h 480
 ```

-- The `raspivid` command can be used to take video with the camera:
+- Now record a video with the Camera Module by using the following `raspivid` command:

 ```bash
 raspivid -o Desktop/video.h264
 ```

-- To play the video, double click the `video.h264` file on the Desktop to open it in VLC Media Player.
+- In order to play the video file, double-click the `video.h264` file icon on the Desktop to open it in VLC Media Player.

-For more information see the documentation for [raspistill](https://www.raspberrypi.org/documentation/usage/camera/raspicam/raspistill.md) and [raspivid]([path](https://www.raspberrypi.org/documentation/usage/camera/raspicam/raspivid.md)).
+For more information and other options you can use with these commands, read the [documentation for raspistill](https://www.raspberrypi.org/documentation/usage/camera/raspicam/raspistill.md) and the [documentation for raspivid]([path](https://www.raspberrypi.org/documentation/usage/camera/raspicam/raspivid.md)).